Pauline Mallinckrodt: Life

-Pauline von Mallinckrodt was born in Minden on 3 June 1817 as the eldest of four children to the politician Christian Detmar Karl von Mallinckrodt (04.12.1769-04.04.1842) and Marianna Bernhardina Katharina von Mallinckrodt (23.03-1787-17.08.1834).
-The distinguished parliamentarian Hermann Josef Christian von Mallinckrodt (05.02.1821-26.05.1874) was her little brother as was Georg Detmar Ignaz Franz Daniel Wilhem von Mallinckrodt (c.1819-21.03.1881) and sister Bertha von Mallinckrodt.
+Pauline von Mallinckrodt was born into the German nobility, as the eldest child of Detmar von Mallinckrodt (1769-1842), a politician and an Evangelical, and his wife, the highly accomplished and pious Marianna Berhardina Katharina von Hartmann (1787-1834), a Catholic.
+Her father was Vice-governor at Minden (1818–23) and also at Aachen (1823–29).

+The distinguished parliamentarian Hermann Josef Christian von Mallinckrodt (05.02.1821-26.05.1874) was her younger brother as was Georg Detmar Ignaz Franz Daniel Wilhem von Mallinckrodt (c.1819-21.03.1881) and sister Bertha von Mallinckrodt.
 Her father was Lutheran; her mother a devout Catholic; Pauline was baptized as "Maria Bernardine Sophia Pauline".

 In 1826 her father was transferred to Aix-la-Chapelle where Mallinckrodt attended Saint Leonard's school.
 Her classmates included Clara Fey and Mary Frances Schervier; one of her teachers were Luise Hensel.
 In the fall of 1832 she continued her studies at a French school in Liège.
 Following a tour through Switzerland in 1833 with her parents she returned to Aix-la-Chapelle.
+Upon her return from Switzerland her parents wanted her to integrate into aristocratic circles and, despite finding social functions a distasteful affair, she did so.
+Her mother grew ill to the point where Pauline accompanied her to a health resort in Bad Schwalbach.

+Upon her mother's death from typhus in 1834 Mallinckrodt, at seventeen, took over the management of her father's household and the education of her three little siblings.
 Mallinckrodt received her Confirmation in August 1835.
-Upon her return from Switzerland her parents wanted her to integrate into aristocratic circles and, despite finding social functions a distasteful affair, she did so in obedience to her parents.
-Her mother grew ill to the point where Pauline accompanied her to a health resort in Schwalbach.

-Upon her mother's death from typhus in 1834 Mallinckrodt, at seventeen, took over the management of her father's household and the education of her three little siblings.
 In 1840 her father retired from public service to his manor at Boeddekken near Paderborn and it was at this stage she entertained notions of becoming a Vincentian Sister.
-In 1835 her father paid for her to have a trip to Paris and in 1836 she accompanied Bernard von Hartmann and his wife (her paternal uncle and his wife) on a trip across Belgium in places such as Louvain and Brussels; she also visited the site of the Waterloo battle.
+In 1835 her father paid for her to have a trip to Paris and in 1836 she accompanied her paternal uncle, Bernard von Hartmann, and his wife on a trip across Belgium to places such as Louvain and Brussels; she also visited the site of the Battle of Waterloo.
 The poor of the village would ask her to tend the sick.
 In winter she and her father lived in Paderborn where there was a women's group that tended the sick in their homes and she soon joined this group.
 In 1840 the group opened a kindergarten to provide safekeeping and care for neglected children and placed it in her charge.
 From this developed an institution for blind children who were provided a home in a former Capuchin convent where she took up residence after the death of her father in 1842; she was at his bedside as he died.
 In 1842 she did the Spiritual Exercises for the first time.